Developer(s) – Iguana West & Porbe Entertainment

 Gameplay – 7/10

-The game has several different modes to choose from, which again relates to the fact that I would recommend the Nintendo 64 version over the PlayStation version, as the Nintendo 64 version also includes an additional Royal Rumble mode.
+WWF War Zone has several different modes to choose from, which again relates to the fact that I would recommend the Nintendo 64 version over the PlayStation version, as the Nintendo 64 version also includes an additional Royal Rumble mode.
 The main mode being the career mode, whereby players can either play as a custom-made character, or classic wrestler of their choice, to compete for the WWF title.
 Among the roster are Stone Cold Steve Austin, The Undertaker, Kane, Mankind, The Rock, and Triple H. Surprisingly, Bret Hart and The British Bulldog were also included in the game despite the fact that at the time of the game’s release, their contracts with the WWF were terminated following the infamous Montreal Screwjob of 1997.
 There are a plethora of different fighters to choose from, including a few unlockable ones, which makes each career playthrough a different challenge every time.

 Controls – 9/10

 For the most part, the controls are perfectly fine.
 The different moves for each character, as well as the finishing moves. are easy enough to learn how to do, and movement is fluid despite the fact the 3D gaming was in a somewhat preliminary stage at the time of release.
 The only issue I had with the control scheme was how climbing out of the steel cage works; it can be quite confusing at first and the solution isn’t as straightforward as what it perhaps should’ve been made to be.
-Besides which, the control scheme presents no further issues.
+Besides this, the control scheme presents no further issues.

 Lifespan – 7/10

-Completing the career mode with one character can take there about an hour and a half, depending on how well the player performs, but after that, there are, of course, additional gameplay modes that provide hours of entertainment for players.
+Completing the career mode in WWF War Zone with one character can take there about an hour and a half, depending on how well the player performs, but after that, there are, of course, additional gameplay modes that provide hours of entertainment for players.
 For an early 3D wrestling game, there is a great amount of variety that prolongs the game’s lifespan greatly.
 Previous WWE games had a decent amount of longevity to them owing to a lot of the same reasons, but in this game, it’s even more prevalent.

 Storyline – N/A (10/10)